gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
 |`gitlens.currentLine.dateFormat`|Specifies how to format absolute dates (using the `${date}` token) for the current line blame annotations<br />See https://momentjs.com/docs/#/displaying/format/ for valid formats
-|`gitlens.currentLine.enabled`|Specifies whether or not to provide a blame annotation for the current line, by default<br />Use the *Toggle Line Blame Annotations* command (`gitlens.toggleLineBlame`) to toggle the annotations on and off for the current window
+|`gitlens.currentLine.enabled`|Specifies whether to provide a blame annotation for the current line, by default<br />Use the *Toggle Line Blame Annotations* command (`gitlens.toggleLineBlame`) to toggle the annotations on and off for the current window
 |`gitlens.currentLine.format`|Specifies the format of the current line blame annotation<br />Available tokens<br />`${id}` - commit id<br />`${author}` - commit author<br />`${message}` - commit message<br />`${ago}` - relative commit date (e.g. 1 day ago)<br />`${date}` - formatted commit date (format specified by `gitlens.annotations.line.trailing.dateFormat`)<br />`${authorAgo}` - commit author, relative commit date<br />See https://github.com/eamodio/vscode-gitlens/wiki/Advanced-Formatting for advanced formatting

 ### Gutter Blame Settings

 |Name | Description
 |-----|------------
-|`gitlens.blame.avatars`|Specifies whether or not to show avatar images in the gutter blame annotations
+|`gitlens.blame.avatars`|Specifies whether to show avatar images in the gutter blame annotations
-|`gitlens.blame.compact`|Specifies whether or not to compact (deduplicate) matching adjacent gutter blame annotations
+|`gitlens.blame.compact`|Specifies whether to compact (deduplicate) matching adjacent gutter blame annotations
 |`gitlens.blame.dateFormat`|Specifies how to format absolute dates (using the `${date}` token) in gutter blame annotations<br />See https://momentjs.com/docs/#/displaying/format/ for valid formats
 |`gitlens.blame.format`|Specifies the format of the gutter blame annotations<br />Available tokens<br />`${id}` - commit id<br />`${author}` - commit author<br />`${message}` - commit message<br />`${ago}` - relative commit date (e.g. 1 day ago)<br />`${date}` - formatted commit date (format specified by `gitlens.blame.dateFormat`)<br />`${authorAgo}` - commit author, relative commit date<br />See https://github.com/eamodio/vscode-gitlens/wiki/Advanced-Formatting for advanced formatting
-|`gitlens.blame.heatmap.enabled`|Specifies whether or not to provide a heatmap indicator in the gutter blame annotations
+|`gitlens.blame.heatmap.enabled`|Specifies whether to provide a heatmap indicator in the gutter blame annotations
 |`gitlens.blame.heatmap.location`|Specifies where the heatmap indicators will be shown in the gutter blame annotations<br />`left` - adds a heatmap indicator on the left edge of the gutter blame annotations<br />`right` - adds a heatmap indicator on the right edge of the gutter blame annotations
-|`gitlens.blame.highlight.enabled`|Specifies whether or not to highlight lines associated with the current line
+|`gitlens.blame.highlight.enabled`|Specifies whether to highlight lines associated with the current line
 |`gitlens.blame.highlight.locations`|Specifies where the associated line highlights will be shown<br />`gutter` - adds a gutter glyph<br />`line` - adds a full-line highlight background color<br />`overviewRuler` - adds a decoration to the overviewRuler (scroll bar)
-|`gitlens.blame.ignoreWhitespace`|Specifies whether or not to ignore whitespace when comparing revisions during blame operations
+|`gitlens.blame.ignoreWhitespace`|Specifies whether to ignore whitespace when comparing revisions during blame operations
-|`gitlens.blame.separateLines`|Specifies whether or not gutter blame annotations will have line separators
+|`gitlens.blame.separateLines`|Specifies whether gutter blame annotations will have line separators

 ### Hover Settings

 |Name | Description
 |-----|------------
-|`gitlens.hovers.annotations.changes`|Specifies whether or not to provide a changes (diff) hover for all lines when showing blame annotations
+|`gitlens.hovers.annotations.changes`|Specifies whether to provide a changes (diff) hover for all lines when showing blame annotations
-|`gitlens.hovers.annotations.details`|Specifies whether or not to provide a commit details hover for all lines when showing blame annotations
+|`gitlens.hovers.annotations.details`|Specifies whether to provide a commit details hover for all lines when showing blame annotations
-|`gitlens.hovers.annotations.enabled`|Specifies whether or not to provide any hovers when showing blame annotations
+|`gitlens.hovers.annotations.enabled`|Specifies whether to provide any hovers when showing blame annotations
 |`gitlens.hovers.annotations.over`|Specifies when to trigger hovers when showing blame annotations<br /> `annotation` - only shown when hovering over the line annotation<br /> `line` - shown when hovering anywhere over the line
-|`gitlens.hovers.currentLine.changes`|Specifies whether or not to provide a changes (diff) hover for the current line
+|`gitlens.hovers.currentLine.changes`|Specifies whether to provide a changes (diff) hover for the current line
-|`gitlens.hovers.currentLine.details`|Specifies whether or not to provide a commit details hover for the current line
+|`gitlens.hovers.currentLine.details`|Specifies whether to provide a commit details hover for the current line
-|`gitlens.hovers.currentLine.enabled`|Specifies whether or not to provide any hovers for the current line
+|`gitlens.hovers.currentLine.enabled`|Specifies whether to provide any hovers for the current line
 |`gitlens.hovers.currentLine.over`|Specifies when to trigger hovers for the current line<br /> `annotation` - only shown when hovering over the line annotation<br /> `line` - shown when hovering anywhere over the line
-|`gitlens.hovers.enabled`|Specifies whether or not to provide any hovers
+|`gitlens.hovers.enabled`|Specifies whether to provide any hovers

 ### Recent Changes Settings